bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 7.0.4/5:
   Bugfix: get FE-users entry + get foreign entries.

-  Bootstrap: added class text-end where text-right is used.
+  Layout: added class text-end where text-right is used.

+7.0.6:
+  Startingpoint added again to a plugin.

+  pluginName in the list-view changed to show, if a target page is defined.

+  Bugfix: documentation.